 - The institutional effect: incumbents take advantage of institutional structures to keep their seats safe from challengers.

 The first and second effects assume that candidates are re-elected for being good politicians, like prize fighters that have earned a place in the ring.
-The third effect supposes that incumbents rely on systemic factors: They get “free” (franked) mail, attract more campaign money, have large and well-structured teams, etc. This would be fine if they stemmed from the first or second factor – i.e., Congressman Jane Doe serves her constituents so well that they donate to her campaign.
+The third effect supposes that incumbents rely on systemic factors: They get “free” (franked) mail, attract more campaign money, have large and well-structured teams, and the like.
+This would be fine if they stemmed from the first or second factor – i.e., Congressman Jane Doe serves her constituents so well that they donate to her campaign.
 In other words, if institutional insulation stemmed from voter awareness and approval, then it would be a sign of a healthy democratic process.

 But that’s not always the case.
 Voter awareness alone is hard to achieve in the United States: a recent Gallup poll found that only one in three people could even name their congressman.
 Voter turnout doesn’t fare much better.
 Out of the 32 developed countries in the Organization for Economic Co-operation and Development (OECD), the U.S. ranked 26th in voter turnout, with just under 56% of the voting-age population casting ballots in the 2016 presidential election.
 Even this number looks lofty compared to midterm election turnout, which fell to 36% in the 2014 midterms.